ibttf/revieword/README.md

 - [Acknowledgements](#acknowledgements)

 ## General Information
 This project was built independently with a react frontend and a node/express backend.
-It is currently deployed at https://cheery-mermaid-a47c44.netlify.app.

 ## GitHub Repo